-Figure 40: Choosing language options
+Figure 41: Choosing language options

-If necessary, select the options to enable support for Asian languages (Chinese, Japanese, Korean) and support for CTL (complex text layout) languages such as Hindi, Thai, Hebrew, and Arabic.
-If you choose either of these options, the next time you open this dialog, you will see some extra choices under Language Settings, as shown in Figure 41.
+If necessary, select the options to enable support for Asian languages (Chinese, Japanese, Korean) and support for CTL (complex text layout) languages such as Urdu, Thai, Hebrew, and Arabic.
+If you choose either of these options, the next time you open this dialog, you will see some extra choices under Language Settings, as shown below.
 These choices (Searching in Japanese, Asian Layout, and Complex Text Layout) are not discussed here.

-Figure 41: Extra pages available when enhanced language support options are selected
+Figure 42: Extra pages available when enhanced language support options are selected